leftwm/leftwm/CONTRIBUTING.md

-# Contributing to Leftwm
+# Contributing to LeftWM

-Thank you for your interest in contributing to Leftwm!
+Thank you for your interest in contributing to LeftWM!

 Table of Contents: